- Solar advice hub

 Solar panel costs per m²

-Solar panels cost £438 per m² on average for a 12-panel system, which is typically the best choice for a four-bedroom household.
+Solar panels cost around £415 per m² on average for a 10-panel, 4.5kWp system, which is typically the best choice for a three-bedroom household.

 Since this figure includes installation costs like scaffolding, it drops as you add more solar panels to your project – so however many panels you're planning on buying, you should ideally have them installed at the same time.